jimorc/jsdr/README.md

 __Be Forwarned:__

 While I have good intentions here, I am using it to learn Go.
-As such, and given my track record with large projects, it is probable that this project may never reach a usable state.
+As such, and given my track record with large projects, it is probable that this project will never reach a usable state.

 This project is in its very initial stage and there is little that is usable at this point.